 Tohono Chul is a peaceful garden oasis in the midst of city and suburb.
 You can stroll along winding paths through several different types of gardens with hundreds of native plant species, as well as many birds, including hummers.Continue reading

-The Yuma Visitor’s Center boasts that there are no less than three Wildlife Refuges within a short driving distance of Yuma.
+The Yuma Visitor’s Center boasts that there are no fewer than three Wildlife Refuges within a short driving distance of Yuma.
 They are Imperial, Kofa and Cibola National Wildlife Refuges.
 Kofa National Wildlife Refuge is on the way to the Castle Dome Mine Museum as is Imperial National Wildlife Refuge. … Continue reading

 Yume Japanese Gardens is a small respite in midtown Tucson just south of Tucson Botanical Gardens.
 It is only around 7 years old and does not get the kind of notoriety that its next-door neighbor Tucson Botanical Gardens gets.
 We took our opportunity to visit Yume gardens today after several … Continue reading

 On a clear Sunday morning in early February, Neighbor Roy, Ms. Karen, & I arrived at the Arizona-Sonora Desert Museum for our 2nd Behind The Scenes tour, this time of the new Warden Aquarium.
 Lacey was our guide for our group of 8, including two little boys who looked to be about 4 and 6 […]Continue reading